patrocinio/cloud-private-bootcamp/Labs_development/Lab-OpenLDAP_DJM.md

 #### Create Namespaces
 To prevent our different groups from being able to view or modify each other's resources we will want to create some level of isolation.
 To do this we will create namespaces that we can associate with our Teams.

-1. Execute the following commands to create ICP namespaces.
+1. Execute the following command to create an ICP namespace.

    ```
-   kubectl create namespace developers

-   kubectl create namespace operations

-   kubectl create namespace support
+   kubectl create namespace ldap-lab
    ```

-### Create Teams
+#### Create Teams
 In the section we will work through the process of creating teams in ICP and assigning them roles.
-These teams will be based on the LDAP groups that were defined in out OpenLDAP container.
+These teams will be based on the LDAP groups that were defined in our OpenLDAP container.

-1. Navigate to **Manage -> Teams** in the ICP browser interface.
+1. In the ICP Admin Console click **Manage -> Teams**

 2. Click **Create team**